bmartinowich/DSI-DC-2-stage/student-onboarding/installfest-lesson/readme.md

 ## Part 4.
 Homebrew

-We'll aslo install Homebrew, a great package management tool.
+We'll also install Homebrew, a great package management tool.
 To understand Homebrew's utility, it's useful to know a bit about packages and libraries.

 Packages are executable bits of source code.
 In other words, they're kind of like an zipped/archived movie you downloaded (and I'm sure, legally) to watch.
 A package requires that you have necessary pre-requisites to run a given piece of software (like the right OS, other package dependencies, etc).
 A library is a set of files that can be used by other software programs.
 Much like packages, they have dependencies you need to satisfy.